Individuals who have graduated from the HDRS Program.

 Fathima Wakeel, PhD, MPH is an Assistant Professor of Public Health in the College of Health Professions at Ferris State University.
 Her research focuses on maternal and child health racial and ethnic disparities in birth outcomes.

-Megan Zuelsdorff, PhD furthers her postdoctoral training in a fellowship in the demography of aging and the life course at the UW Center for Demography of Health and Aging.
-Dr. Zuelsdorff studies the relationship between cumulative disadvantage and cognition trajectories, with a focus on identifying critical timepoints during which targeted interventions might improve later life cognitive and brain health for populations across racial and socioeconomic strata.
+Megan Zuelsdorff, PhD is a postdoctoral fellow in the UW Center for Demography of Health and Aging.
+Dr. Zuelsdorff studies the relationship between cumulative disadvantage and cognition trajectories, with a focus on identifying critical time points during which targeted interventions might improve later life cognitive and brain health for populations across racial and socioeconomic strata.